savirsingh/eLastPic/README.md

 ## Profile Picture & Image Editor Written in JS.
 Open-source for educational purposes.
 Using code is not allowed.

-Questions/feedback will be addressed if you create an issue of email kopichiki@gmail.com.
+Questions/feedback will be addressed if you create an issue or email kopichiki@gmail.com.